reana-client CLI API

 List all workflows and sessions.

 The list command lists workflows and sessions.
 By default, the list of workflows is returned.
 If you would like to see the list of your open interactive sessions, you need to pass the --sessions command-line option.
+If you would like to see the list of all workflows, including those shared with you, you need to pass the --shared command-line option.

 $ reana-client list --all